NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 ****

-# Neutrino Exciting technology driving NXR Neutrino Protocol
+# Neutrino technology driving NXR Neutrino Protocol

 Neutrino is an algorithmic price-stable cryptocurrency protocol that allows for the creation of stable coins tied to a specific real world asset, such as national currency or commodity, and collateralized by a native token.
 The first synthetic asset created with Neutrino Protocol is USD Neutrino (USDN).
 Neutrino is currently in public beta.